Table of Contents

 /// <summary>

-/// When using the *BaseClass classes, this is the last part of the namespace that the module is in by default.
+/// *BaseClass classes, this is the last part of the namespace that the module is in by default.

 /// </summary>